 Internet usage changed life insurance forever, along with just about every industry out there, because suddenly it became easier to shop for life insurance and learn more about it.
-You have to think some pioneer way back when, worried about his or her town’s latest diphtheria outbreak, might have appreciated a quick way to do some online research and find an agent selling life insurance.
+Think about it.
+Some pioneer way back when worrying about his or her town’s latest diphtheria outbreak.
+They might have appreciated a quick way to do some online research and find an agent selling life insurance.

 Improving Women’s Rights